-Evidence may be presented in a trial either orally or in writing.
-Oral evidence consists of witness statements, confessions and oaths.
+Evidence may be presented at trial either orally or in writing.
+Oral evidence consists of witness statements, formal interviews, confessions and oaths.
 Written evidence consists of documents and witness statements.

 Experts may be either court-appointed or appointed by any of the parties.
 The contributions of the experts are not considered as evidence.